- Testsigma REST APIs

 How to Trigger next Test Plan

-See how to trigger a Test Plan using REST API Calls If you would like to pass some data from Admin-TP to the Mobile-TP, you can achieve this using the Runtime test data/parameters.
+Refer to the documentation on triggering a Test Plan using REST API Calls If you would like to pass some data from Admin-TP to the Mobile-TP, you can achieve this using the runtime test data/parameters.
+For more information on using runtime test data/parameters, refer to the documentation on using runtime test data/parameters.

 For example, if there’s a username that you would pass from Admin-TP to Mobile-TP, you can store the username in a runtime variable such as admin_username and include it in the Request Body for the Trigger Test Plan REST API Call.